simmone/racket-fast-xml/README.md

 # Fast-Xml: Simplified XML Parsing and Writing

 Use xml-to-hash, specify the element/attribute’s hierach, ie:
-"list.a.v", then you can use hash-ref to get xml element/attribute as a list.
+"list.a.v", then you can use hash-ref to get xml element/attribute.

 Use lists-to-xml(lists-to-compact\_xml), convert recursive list to generate xml, remove redundant format, more readable.